CFL Combine

-The CFL Combine (formerly known as the Evaluation Camp or E-Camp) is a three-day program in which athletes from Canadian universities and Canadians in the NCAA are scouted by general managers, coaches and scouts of the Canadian Football League (CFL).
+The CFL Combine (Camp d'evaluation de la LCF, formerly known as the Evaluation Camp or E-Camp) is a three-day program in which athletes from Canadian universities and Canadians in the NCAA are scouted by general managers, coaches and scouts of the Canadian Football League (CFL).
 The goal of the camp is for the nine CFL franchises to have a better idea of whom they would like to draft in the CFL draft which usually takes place roughly six weeks after the camp.
 The first combined Evaluation Camp took place in 2000 in Toronto and continued every year in Toronto until 2016 when it was announced that Regina would host the combine in 2017.
 It was also suggested that the league would begin rotating the Combine hosts every year.
 Winnipeg hosted in 2018 and the event returned to Toronto in 2019 and 2020 with the hiatus of the CFL Week event.
 In 2021, the event was purely remote due to the COVID-19 pandemic in Canada but was brought back to Toronto in 2022.
 The event's hosts began to rotate again with Edmonton, Winnipeg, and Regina hosting in the three subsequent years.

 From 2014 to 2022, there were regional combines in Western Canada, Montreal and Toronto in the week prior to the national combine.
 The regional combines provide a wider scope of athletes with the opportunity to be evaluated by CFL personnel.
 Players are then selected from these combines to participate in the National Combine to compete with athletes already invited there.
 The 2020 Combine was cancelled and the 2021 Combine was held remotely due to the COVID-19 pandemic.
 In 2023, the three regional combines were replaced with one CFL Invitational Combine.